In the Times of Don Porfirio

 In the Times of Don Porfirio (Spanish: En tiempos de Don Porfirio) is a 1939 Mexican musical film directed by Juan Bustillo Oro and starring Fernando Soler, Marina Tamayo, Emilio Tuero and Joaquín Pardavé.
 The film, adapted from a novel, nostalgically portrays the government of General and President Porfirio Díaz, who is played by Antonio R. Frausto, who played him in several films.
 The film was the highest-grossing Mexican film of the year.

+Plot

+Francisco Chon (Fernando Soler) is a reckless but charming gambler who abandons his fiancée, Carmen (Marina Tamayo), on their wedding day after losing his money and getting into a street brawl.
+Devastated, Carmen eventually marries Rodrigo (Emilio Tuero), a stable and wealthy aristocrat, while Francisco leaves the city in shame.Years later, during the height of the Porfiriato era, Francisco returns as a reformed, wealthy gentleman under the protection of President Porfirio Díaz (Antonio R. Frausto).
+He discovers that Carmen has died, but her daughter, Maruca, is now an adult facing financial ruin and social scandal alongside her father, Rodrigo.
+Working behind the scenes with his loyal friend, Don Francisco (Joaquín Pardavé), Francisco uses his wealth and political influence to secretly save Maruca's inheritance, pay off Rodrigo's debts, and secure her marriage to her true love, all while keeping his identity hidden to protect her family's honor.